Supiraru/backend-dicoding/README.md

 # backend-dicoding
-this repository is to safe my work for dicoding backend course
+this repository is to save my work for dicoding backend course